the1lab/1lab/src/Algebra/UnitalMagma.lagda.md

 isRightId _⋆_ r = ∀ y → y ⋆ r ≡ y
 ```

-Perhaps surprisingly, the theorem above can be weakened: If $l$ is a left identity and
+Perhaps surprisingly, the premises of the above theorem can be weakened:
-$r$ is a right identity, then $l = r$.
+If $l$ is a left identity and $r$ is a right identity, then $l = r$.

 ```agda
 left-right-identities-equal : {⋆ : A → A → A} (l r : A) → isLeftId ⋆ l → isRightId ⋆ r → l ≡ r